-- Text: Easily format your text via Markdown syntax. - Tables: Write pandas DataFrames to Excel cells and Excel tables and format them dynamically based on the number of rows. - Charts: Use your favorite charting engine: Excel charts, Matplotlib, or Plotly. - Images: You can include both raster (e.g., png) or vector (e.g., svg) graphics, including dynamically generated ones, e.g., QR codes. - Multi-column Layout: Split your content up into e.g. a classic two column layout. - PDF: Generate PDF reports automatically. - Languages: Generate factsheets in various languages based on a single template.
+- Text: Easily format your text via Markdown syntax. - Tables: Write pandas DataFrames to Excel cells and Excel tables and format them dynamically based on the number of rows. - Charts: Use your favorite charting engine: Excel charts, Matplotlib, or Plotly. - Images: You can include both raster (e.g., png) or vector (e.g., svg) graphics, including dynamically generated ones, e.g., QR codes or plots. - Multi-column Layout: Split your content up into e.g. a classic two column layout by using Frames. - Single Template: Generate reports in various languages, for various funds etc. based on a single template. - PDF Report: Generate PDF reports automatically and "print" the reports on PDFs in your corporate layout for pixel-perfect results including headers, footers, backgrounds and borderless graphics. - Easy Pre-processing: Since everything is based on Python, you can connect with literally any data source and clean it with pandas or some other library. - Easy Post-processing: Again, with Python you're just a few lines of code away from sending an email with the reports as attachment or uploading the reports to your web server, S3 bucket etc.